OneGeology/documentation/docs/providingdata/server_setup/esri_pro.rst

    * Complex Feature WFS

-The following notes are based on ESRI ArcGIS server version 10.5 (SP1)
+The following notes are based on using ESRI ArcGIS Pro version 2.8.0 and ESRI ArcGIS server version 10.9.1.

 WMS
 ---